 4. Keep track of your progress and judge it

-Plan to measure your development regularly so you can monitor your progress towards your short-term and long-term professional objectives.
+Plan to measure your development regularly so you can monitor your progress toward your short-term and long-term professional objectives.
 Regular self-evaluations enable you to see where you need to make changes to your leadership action plan, such as rearranging your schedule, implementing new development tactics, or altering your strategies for attaining your goals.
 Write some notes regarding your development, in which you can analyze the areas in which you are making progress and the skill sets you may still need to hone.

 5. Modify your action plan as required